nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 # Data Plane - IPSEC Tunnel Networking Protocol

-While it not easy to modify IPSEC networking protcol, an approach would be for the IPSEC controller to check where the IPSEC tunnel is being established from a specific host and whether the host is within a specific geographic boundary.
-The IPSEC controller can use the Workload Identity Agent to get the host/workload geographic boundary information and verify that the host is within the allowed geographic boundary.
+While it is not easy to modify IPSEC networking protocol, an approach would be for the IPSEC controller to check where the IPSEC tunnel is being established from a specific host and whether the host is within a specific geographic boundary.
+The IPSEC controller can use the Workload Identity Agent to get the Geolocation Information Cache and verify that the host is within the allowed geographic boundary.
 If the host is not within the allowed geographic boundary, the IPSEC controller can reject the IPSEC tunnel establishment request.

-Since IPSEC tunnel can encapsulate any IP traffic, it provides proof of residency and geolocation on the host for all the traffic that is tunneled through it (e.g. RDP, SCTP, NFS, SSH).
+* Benefit: Since IPSEC tunnel can encapsulate any IP traffic, it provides proof of residency and geolocation on the host for all the traffic that is tunneled through it (e.g. RDP, SCTP, NFS, SSH).
+* Challenge: Location information granularity is at the host level and not at the individual workload level which may be a challenge for some use cases.

 # Scalability Considerations